Preparing to be a competitive applicant

 Q: What is the minimum GPA/MCAT I need to apply?

-A: We do not have a minimum GPA requirement as we give credit for remediation and improvement.
-We do not require a minimum MCAT score to receive a secondary invitation prior to the final score release of the year; however, a minimum of 500 is required for interview consideration.
-Our average science GPA for entering students is 3.86; our average MCAT is 515.
-The further your GPA and/or MCAT score is below the average, the more difficult it will be for you to be considered for acceptance.
+A: We do not have a minimum GPA requirement as we carefully consider remediation and improvement.
+We do not require a minimum MCAT score to send out a secondary invitation as long as your invite goes out prior to the final score release of the year (typically mid-October).
+A minimum of 500, earned in a single MCAT administration and within roughly three and a half years of intended matriculation, is required for an application to advance to the review phase for interview consideration.
+Our average science GPA for entering students is 3.85; our average MCAT is currently 516.
+The further an applicant’s GPA and/or MCAT score is below the average, the more difficult it will be to demonstrate a competitive level of academic achievement compared with the rest of the applicant pool.

 Q: I have excellent grades and a great MCAT.
 How important is getting health-care experience really?